-Substance use disorders are a chronic medical condition.
+Substance use disorders are chronic medical conditions.
 As with other chronic conditions like cancer and diabetes, relapse is fairly common.
 In fact, roughly half of all people recovering from substance use issues will relapse at least once during the recovery process.
 Don’t let that discourage you from seeking help!
 Since relapse is often part of the recovery journey, it’s not a personal failing if it happens.
 When drugs like prescription painkillers are used—even when used correctly—they rewire the way your brain experiences pleasure.
 When you stop using them, it takes time to get your mind and body back on track.

 It’s important to recognize early warning signs of relapse.
 The process happens in stages.

-Putting the knowledge and skills you acquire in recovery to use can help you avoid relapse.
+Putting the knowledge and skills, you acquire in recovery to use can help you avoid relapse.
 Identifying potential relapse triggers and developing healthy ways to deal with them is part of any good treatment program.
-Maintaining a healthy diet, as well as getting plenty of exercise and rest keeps your body operating at a high level.
+Maintaining a healthy diet, as well as getting plenty of exercise and rest, keeps your body operating at a high level.
 If you’re already at the mental stage of relapse, ask for help.
-Family, friends, a sponsor or therapy are all potential lifelines that can keep your recovery efforts on track.
+Family, friends, a sponsor, or therapy are all potential lifelines that can keep your recovery efforts on track.

 What starts as a drink or two with the crew after a hard day on the job can become a serious problem.
 Injuries sustained at work can lead unexpectedly to dependence on prescription painkillers.
 Sometimes it’s easy to forget to take care of yourself when your focus is on protecting others.